LibraryCarpentry/lc-marcedit/episodes/08-tasks-and-automation.md

 ### Copying Functions to Tasks

-It's possible to copy many functions run in the MarcEditor to a Task for easy reuse.
+It is possible to copy many functions run in the MarcEditor to a Task for easy reuse.
 To copy a function, look for the "Copy Task" button in the Batch Editing Tools and Replace Text windows.
-By clicking "Copy Task" after you've designed and run a function successfully, you can save that function.
+By clicking "Copy Task" after you have designed and run a function successfully, you can save that function.
 To add the function to a Task, go to Tools → Manage Tasks.
 In the Task Manger, under Task Actions choose New Task and click Select.
 Once in the Edit Task List window, right click and select "Paste Task Action".
 You can also add the function to an existing Task by selecting Edit Task, instead of New Task.

 ::::::::::::::::::::::::::::::::::::::::::::::::::